OdedMous/Medical-Text-Classification/README.md

 - -instead of using the description (less accurate than the transcription)  or using the full transcription (too heavy), sample from the transcription a text of 512 characters (kind of augmentation).

+- reduce the number of categories to 2

 - change the architecture:
   - discard finetuning FF layer - didn't work
-  - decrease the dimension of finetuning layer - didn't work
+  - decrease the dimension of finetuning layer to 64 - didn't work
-  - increase the dimension of finetunning layer -
+  - increase the dimension of finetunning layer to 512 -
-  - change to rnn instead of bert
+  - change to rnn instead of bert -

+- train with keras

+- train on other dataset (simpler dataset)

 - make the dataloader sample equally from all classes ?